junosuarez/aoc2019/readme.md

 This was a lot easier than I first took it for.
 Lemme try part 2.

 Ahh, here's where it gets trickier- they take multiple inputs.
 Lemme see what I can do- might have to fake it.

+I refactored the computer by introducing a Status wrapper enum for AwaitingInput or Halted.
+Next, I need to propagate this into the calculate function so that it can return AwaitingInput instead of panicing when it is starved for input.
+This makes calling Intcode.run re-entrant, which should give me the level of concurrency I need - single threaded so no actual parallelism, but with the various memory spaces running concurrent with each other in a strict sense, synchronized by i/o.